geektutor/Leaderboard/submission_guide.md

+### General Submission Guidelines

+0 means unmarked
+1 means you didnt follow the submission instructions and score won't be changed

 ### Python Track

 An acceptable submission  is a [repl.it](repl.it) link containing the program preferrably in the main.py file on the site.